schafric/MFF-NSWI041/1/seminar-work.md

 ##### 6. Planner can assign schedule sheet to a schedule triple

 Planner can assign schedule sheet to a schedule triple and system will automatically check availability of assigned room during specified time slot.
+When schedule sheet with unique ID has been created, it can be paired with room.
+Room may be chosen manually (by planner) or automatically based on capacity constraint.
+System will automatically check whether assigned room is available during specified time slot.
+If the room is not available, schedule triple will not be created.

 ```plantuml
 @startuml